Lecrapouille/OpenGLCppWrapper/README.md

 make -j4
 ```

+A `build/` folder shall have been created containing the compiled and runnable files.
+Two libraries (one static the second dynamic) shall also be present.
+You can use them for your project.

 Run examples:
 ```sh
 ./build/OpenGLExamples
 ```

+Will display the list of possible examples.
+Type `./build/OpenGLExamples 1` for example for running the 1st example.

 ### Installation

-Multiple versions of this library can co-exist (thanks to their version number).
+Multiple versions of this library can coexist thanks to their versioning number.
 ```sh
 cd OpenGLCppWrapper
 make download-external-libs